 How do I get AWS Lambda?

 Anyone with an Amazon account can sign up for AWS, which includes access to AWS Lambda.
-In the AWS Free Tier, a monthly allotment of 1 million free requests and up to 3.2 million seconds of compute time per month is provided freely.
-Unlike other services in the AWS Free Tier, AWS Lambda access does not expire after one year; also, this free compute time is available to new and current users.
+In the AWS Free Tier, you receive a monthly allotment of 1 million free requests and up to 3.2 million seconds of compute time per month.
+Unlike other services in the AWS Free Tier, AWS Lambda access does not expire after one year.
+Pricing for Lambda is determined by the amount of RAM dedicated to each request, with billing in units of 1ms.

 - Which cloud will give you the biggest bang for the buck?
 (ZDNet)